fabrice-ducos/tactcl/README.md

 If tcljava is installed elsewhere on your system, just adapt the paths accordingly.

-CAVEAT: there seems to be a bug in at least some implementations of `jrunscript`on MacOSX.
-If you experience an `UnsatisfiedLinkError` despite of providing the proper `java.library.path`, you should set the `DYLD_LIBRARY_PATH` environment variable to the same value as `java.library.path` (or extend it depending on your needs).
+CAVEAT: there seems to be a bug in at least some implementations of on MacOSX: the -Djava.library.path flag has no effect on these implementations, and the JDK only looks for native libraries in some fixed paths, e.g. `/Library/Java/Extensions` and `/Users/username/Library/Java/Extensions`.
+If you experience an `UnsatisfiedLinkError` despite of providing the proper `java.library.path`, you should set the `DYLD_LIBRARY_PATH` environment variable to the same value as `java.library.path` (or extend it depending on your needs), or alternatively store your native library (libtclblend.dylib) in one of the Java/Extensions directories.
 This bug wasn't observed on other systems (e.g. Linux/Ubuntu or Windows/MSYS2).

 ## Requirements